 ++ Kindly find an update to this article below. ++

-Firstly some details on the series version of the electric debut motorcycle, the Harley LiveWire: The bike can accelerate from 0 to 60 mph and offer a range of around 110 miles (177 km).
+Firstly some details on the series version of the electric debut motorcycle, the Harley LiveWire: The bike can accelerate from 0 to 60 mph in 3.5 seconds and offers a range of around 110 miles (177 km).
 The charging standard used is a fast CCS connection.
 Harley-Davidson has also announced the price and says the “highly networked” model will cost just under 30,000 dollars, the equivalent of around 26,000 euros.

 The U.S.-Americans first presented the serial version in November at the EICMA.
 By now, the development process for the machine has already been underway for more than four years.

 At the CES, Harley-Davidson also presented the prototypes of its electric moped and an off-road electric motorbike that they had announced in July 2018, which will be available from 2021.
 Further, concrete designs for a lightweight electric motorcycle and an electric bicycle should already be in the company’s drawer.
 The prototypes are an integral part of Harley-Davidson’s roadmap called More Roads.
 “We will be taking a broad approach to e-mobility, with a product family that varies in size, performance and price,” comments COO Michelle Kumbier at the presentation of the plans last summer.
 The aim is to appeal to a whole new target group.